-If you would like other areas searched for your data, you can indicate these department(s) on the SAR form.
+If you would like other areas searched for your data, you can indicate these department(s) on the SAR form or in your written request.

 You may however, only want to receive information relating to a specific incident or issue.
 If that is the case, please provide as much detail as possible regarding the information you require e.g. dates of events, when the information may have been recorded or where you think the information may be held, to help identify the data you require.